bartnv/libtables3-wordpress/docs/table_options_database.md

     * condition (array): condition whether or not to show the action button for that row (condition is also checked serverside when the button is activated); see [Condition arrays](#-condition-arrays) for more information
     * confirm (string): text to show in a javascript confirm() dialog to request confirmation from the user before running the action; hashtags in this string are interpreted
     * setvar (array): associative array with 'name' => 'value' pairs of libtables variables to set before the run* actions are performed; hashtags in both the name and the value are interpreted
-    * runsql (string): query to run on the database when the action button is clicked; hashtags in this string are interpreted; for output, if any, only the first column of the first row is returned as a string
+    * runsql (string): SQL query to run on the database when the action button is clicked; hashtags in this string are interpreted; for output, if any, only the first column of the first row is returned as a string
-    * runphp (string): php code to run when the action button is clicked; hashtags in this string are interpreted
+    * runphp (string): PHP code to run when the action button is clicked; hashtags in this string are interpreted
     * runblock (string): libtables block to run when the action button is clicked; hashtags in this string are interpreted
     * runorder (array): define the order in which the run* options are executed; the default order is [ 'sql', 'php', 'block' ]; [Notes about output variables](#-output-variables)
     * output (string): how to use the output coming out of the last of the runsql/runphp/runblock parameters (as defined by runorder above); valid options are 'block', 'alert', 'location' or 'function';